Coarse-median preserving automorphisms: Introduction.

 Section~\ref{fix cmp sect} is concerned with fixed subgroups of CMP automorphisms.
 First, Subsections~\ref{approx subalg sect} and~\ref{fg sect} are devoted to the proof of Theorem~\ref{cmp und intro}.
 Then Subsection~\ref{staircases sect} studies staircases in cube complexes, allowing us to formulate a quasi-convexity criterion for median subalgebras in Subsection~\ref{wqc sect}.
 Finally, Subsection~\ref{fix cc sect} restricts to Salvetti and Davis complexes, proving Theorem~\ref{U_0 cc intro}.

 Section~\ref{invariant splittings sect} is completely independent from the subsequent part of the paper and can be safely skipped.
-It only contains the proof of Proposition~\ref{intro fix graph} and the construction of $U_0(\A_{\G})$--invariant amalgamated-product splittings of RAAGs (Proposition~\ref{invariant splitting prop}).
+It only contains the proof of Proposition~\ref{intro invariant splitting} and Corollary~\ref{intro fix graph}.

 Finally, Sections~\ref{compatible sect} and~\ref{ultra sect} are the most technical parts of the paper and they contain the bulk of the proof of Theorem~\ref{Q2 thm intro}.
-In Section~\ref{compatible sect}, we consider group actions on finite-rank median algebras and develop a criterion for the existence of a (projectively) invariant metric (as required for Step~2 of the proof of Theorem~\ref{Q2 thm intro}).
+In Section~\ref{compatible sect}, we consider group actions on finite-rank median algebras and develop a criterion for the existence of a (projectively) invariant metric (as required for Step~2 of the proof sketch for Theorem~\ref{Q2 thm intro}).
 In Section~\ref{ultra sect}, we study ultralimits of actions on Salvetti complexes, in order to obtain the properties needed to apply the results of Section~\ref{compatible sect}.
-Theorems~\ref{Q2 thm intro} and~\ref{special UNE thm intro} are proved at the end of Subsection~\ref{meaty sect}.
+Theorems~\ref{Q2 thm intro} and~\ref{special UNE thm intro} are proved in Subsection~\ref{meaty sect}.

-{\bf Acknowledgments.} I would like to thank Mark Hagen for noticing that a result similar to Proposition~\ref{approx subalgebras} already appeared in \cite{Bow-hulls}, Camille Horbez for mentioning that ARs have good fixed-point properties, Robert Kropholler for pointing me to \cite{Tran-distortion} and \cite{Hagen-cryst}, and Alessandro Sisto for discussions related to Definition~\ref{UNE defn}.
-I thank Jason Behrstock, Corey Bregman, Ruth Charney, Karen Vogtmann and Ric Wade for other interesting conversations.
+{\bf Acknowledgments.} I would like to thank Mark Hagen for noticing that a result similar to Proposition~\ref{approx subalgebras} already appeared in \cite{Bow-hulls}, Camille Horbez for mentioning that ARs have good fixed-point properties, Robert Kropholler for pointing me to \cite{Tran-distortion} and \cite{Hagen-cryst}, Alessandro Sisto for discussions related to Definition~\ref{UNE defn}, and Ric Wade for suggesting a major simplification to my original argument for Proposition~\ref{cmp prop intro} in the case of RAAGs.
+I thank Jason Behrstock, Corey Bregman, Ruth Charney, Ashot Minasyan and Karen Vogtmann for other interesting conversations, and the referee for their many useful comments.

 I am grateful to Ursula Hamenst\"adt and the Max Planck Institute for Mathematics in Bonn for their hospitality and financial support while part of this work was being completed.

 \addtocontents{toc}{ }